Robinpig/Note/docs/CS/Java/MyBatis/Executor.md

 }
 ```

-`finally invoke methods of` **StatementHandler**

 ## ReuseExecutor

-`use HashMap to reuse Statement, also close Statement and clear map in doFlushStatements`
+use HashMap to reuse Statements.

+close Statements and clear map in *doFlushStatements*.

 ```java
 public class ReuseExecutor extends BaseExecutor {